Prospects for multi-messenger extended emission from core-collapse supernovae in the Local Universe: Searches for broadband extended gravitational radiation

-This result obtains for a single gravitational wave detector.
-Detection in all three LIGO-Virgo detectors would imply an enhanced signal-to-noise ratio $\rho\simeq 6.4$, apart from additional significance gained from an associated supernova signature (e.g. \citep{van02}).
-Here, we use a dimensionless strain $h$ amplitude, satisfying
+To search for broadband extended gravitational radiation from transient events with a finite energy reservoir $E_J$, we focus on chirps - ascending or descending in frequency over a duration $T$ of seconds or more.
+To this end, we use {\em butterfly filtering}: matched filtering against a dense bank of time-symmetric chirp-like templates.
+It differs from Fourier-based spectrograms \citep{sut10,pre12,thr13,thr14,cou15,abb15,gos15} by bandpass filtering of signals with a finite slope $\left|df(t)/dt\right|\ge\delta > 0$ for some $\delta >0$ \citep{van17b}.
+It permits searches for un-modeled signals of long duration, e.g., seconds to tens of seconds, different from transients of sub-second durations \citep[e.g.][]{moh12} without clustering or path algorithms \citep[e.g.][]{cha07,cha17} using templates with relative bandwidths of less than 10\% \citep{van16,van17b} (Fig. 20). } As phase coherence in gravitational-wave emission from (magneto-)hydrodynamic sources such as accretion flows onto compact objects is expected to be limited to intermediate time scales $\tau$, the templates used are of duration

-for a source of mass $M$ at a distance $D$.
-For rotating systems, $h_S$ effectively scales with the Newtonian tidal field of a mass-inhomogeneity.
-The experimental and data-analysis challenge is defined by the fact that, for stellar mass systems at astrophysical distances, $M/D$ is exceptionally small, whereby $h$ is, at best, on the order of $10^{-23}-10^{-22}$ for the most extreme sources in the Local Universe.
+for periods $P$ and total burst durations $T$.
+Thus, $\tau$ is one of the search parameters in a probe for gravitational-wave emission.
+Butterfly filtering produces single detector output in terms of spectrograms, that may be merged across two detectors by frequency coincidences.

-While LIGO data in the shot-noise dominated frequency range 350-2000 Hz is largely Gaussian over intermediate bandwidths of chirps over $\tau = 1\,$s, it features frequent spurious signals, commonly referred to as {\em glitches}.
-This necessitates going beyond single detector analysis, seeking {\em correlated detections} in both the H1 and L1 detectors.
-Furthermore, LIGO data sets are large.
-LIGO S6 alone covers well over one year of observations in 1 TByte of data.
-Deep searches in LIGO data by butterfly filtering similar to that in (\ref{figKol}) requires acceleration on {\em Graphics Processor Units} (GPU).
-On about a dozen modern GPUs, heterogeneous GPU-CPU analysis enables butterfly filtering against banks of up to 16 million templates in size at over one million correlations per second, i.e., deep searches in all of LIGO S6 or better than real-time analysis of LIGO observation runs.
-Specifically, it enables blind all-sky searches without triggers from electromagnetic or neutrinos.
+While LIGO data in the shot-noise dominated frequency range 350-2000 Hz is largely Gaussian over intermediate bandwidths of our templates over $\tau = 0.5$\,s or $\tau=1\,$s, it features frequent spurious signals, commonly referred to as {\em glitches}, some of which may be triggered by earthquakes \citep{acc10,bis18}, e.g., a seven minute long descending chirp EQ170223 in H1 triggered by a $4.1\sigma$ earthquake 80s prior in Belfair \citep{van19c}.
+Furthermore, the LIGO data sets are large.
+LIGO S6 alone covers well over one year of observations in 1 TB of data; LIGO O1(O2) offers 586 (3113) frames of 4096\,s of simultaneous H1 and L1 data.